-- 1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Division 58.4.2.
-This fishery was first agreed by the Commission in 2000 and started as a trawl fishery for spiny icefish (Chaenodraco wilsoni), striped-eye rockcod (Lepidonotothen kempi), Antarctic rockcod (Trematomus eulepidotus) and Antarctic silverfish (Pleuragramma antarcticum) (Conservation Measure (CM) 186/XVIII).
+1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Division 58.4.2.
+This fishery was first agreed by the Commission in 2000 and started as a trawl fishery for spiny icefish (Chaenodraco wilsoni), striped-eye rockcod (Lepidonotothen kempi), Antarctic rockcod (Trematomus eulepidotus) and Antarctic silverfish (Pleuragramma antarctica) (Conservation Measure (CM) 186/XVIII).
 In 2001 and 2002, the exploratory trawl fishery was also permitted in association with a new fishery for grenadier (Macrourus spp.).
-In 2003, the fishery for Dissostichus spp. in Division 58.4.2 changed to an exploratory longline fishery and since 2004 has targeted primarily Antarctic toothfish (D. mawsoni). - 2.
-The current limits on the exploratory fishery for Dissostichus spp. in Division 58.4.2 are described in CM 41-05.
-From 2009 to 2013, the precautionary catch limit for Dissostichus spp. was set at 70 tonnes, but in 2014, it was reduced to 35 tonnes and applied to small-scale research unit (SSRU) E. Although a catch limit of 30 tonnes has been set in SSRU A, the Commission agreed that no fishing would take placethere.
-SSRUs B, C and D are closed to exploratory research fishing. - 3.
-In 2014, the fishery was limited to one Japanese and one Spanish flagged vessel using longlines only, but there was no fishing activity in Division 58.4.2. - 4.
-For 2015, a total of three vessels, one each from of Japan, the Republic of Korea and Spain, notified their intention to participate in the exploratory fishery for Dissostichus spp. in Division 58.4.2.
+In 2003, the fishery for Dissostichus spp. in Division 58.4.2 changed to an exploratory longline fishery and since 2004 has targeted primarily Antarctic toothfish (Dissostichus mawsoni).

+2. The current limits on the exploratory fishery for Dissostichus spp. in Division 58.4.2 are described in CM 41-05.
+From 2009 to 2013, the precautionary catch limit for Dissostichus spp. was set at 70 tonnes.
+In 2014 it was reduced to 35 tonnes and this catch limit was retained in 2015 and applied to a single research block in small-scale research unit (SSRU) 5842E (see Figure 1).
+Although a catch limit of 30 tonnes was set in SSRU 5842A, the Commission agreed that no fishing would take place there.
+SSRUs 5842B-D are closed to exploratory research fishing.

+3. In 2015, the fishery was limited to one Korean and one Spanish flagged vessel using longlines only, but only the Korean vessel undertook research fishing activities in Division 58.4.2 with a total reported catch of 11 tonnes.

+4. For 2016, a total of five vessels, one each from Australia, France, Japan, the Republic of Korea and from Spain, have notified their intention to participate in the exploratory fishery for Dissostichus spp. in Division 58.4.2.